Posted by media on January 18, 2018 at 9:00 AM

 The explicit consent

-The Regulation indicates that an explicit consent will be necessary to treat the following data:
+The Regulation indicates that an explicit consent could be necessary to treat the following data:

 In these cases, it is considered appropriate to raise the level of individual control over personal data.
 An obvious way to ensure that the consent is explicit is through a written statement signed by the interested party.